What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Conditions that Affect Children

 Many disability claimants are teenagers, children, toddlers, and even infants.
-What are some of the common medical conditions affecting this age group which can be eligible for benefits?
+What are some of the common medical conditions affecting this age group that can be eligible for benefits?

 Childhood Immune System Disorders